 Tip #2: Warm Up.
-When it comes to meat, warm it up first – don’t just throw it from the fridge to the grill.
+When it comes to meat, let it warm up first – don’t just throw it from the fridge to the grill.
 Room temperature for about half an hour is ideal.

 Tip #3: Go bold.
 Don’t be shy with the seasonings.
 The bigger the meat, the more it needs.
 Twice as much as you need salt-wise is a good rule of thumb.
 Also, if you’re doing a BBQ rub, take your time and make sure to really work it in.

 Tip #5: Go small.
 If you’re short on time, skewers are your friend.
 Smaller chunks of meat cook more quickly.
-Just be careful when putting veggies and meat on the same skewer though, as the veggies will get burned before the meat is ready.
-If making kabobs, be sure to choose softer vegetables with a similar cooking time as your meats, like mushrooms, zucchini, and peppers.
+Just be careful when putting veggies and meat on the same skewer, though, as the veggies will burn before the meat is ready.
+If making kabobs, be sure to choose softer vegetables with a similar cooking time as your meats, like mushrooms, zucchini and peppers.